Student Technology Access

 (Preference Given to Students who are Pell Eligible)

-Between University Libraries and Academic Technologies, we have identified a limited number of laptops that we are distributing to students in need, with preference to students who are Pell eligible.
-Distribution Began March 23rd.
-Available laptops are Dell Windows computers with varying ages.
-Please see this form and send it to firstname.lastname@example.org.
+UNM IT suports a long-term laptop checkout program with a limited number of laptops that we are distributing to students in need, with preference to students who are Pell eligible.
+Please see this form and send it to email@example.com.
 In order to checkout a laptop, you must contact the AV department in advance to arrange for pickup.
-In accordance with the Governor's directives on social distancing and essential services, distribution must be done individually (no lines or queueing).